quickapps/docs/en/developers/field-api.rst

         ...
     }

-Check this class's documentation for deeper information.
+Check this class’s documentation for deeper information.

 Preparing Field Inputs
 ----------------------

-Your Field Handler should somehow render some form elements (inputs, selects, textareas, etc) when rendering Table's Entities in ``edit mode``.
+Your Field Handler should somehow render some form elements (inputs, selects, textareas, etc) when rendering Table’s Entities in ``edit mode``.
 For this we have the ``Field.<FieldHandler>.Entity.edit`` event, which should return a HTML containing all the form elements for [entity, field\_instance] tuple.